insect-biome-atlas/coidb/README.md

 applied (with a user-defined minimum length threshold) and only records assigned to a BOLD BIN are retained.

-Species names are then matched to the GBIF Catalogue of Life dataset, missing taxonomic information is filled and taxonomic lineages are made unique by prefixing duplicated taxonomic labels.
+Species names are then matched to the GBIF taxonomy (optional), missing taxonomic information is filled and taxonomic lineages are made unique by prefixing duplicated taxonomic labels.